steveoliai/flexible_extract/README.md

 - Ensure sufficient local disk space in `local_temp_dir`

 **Other Issues:**
 - During testing on a table in PostgreSQL with a uuid column, I needed to cast the column as a varchar.
-This can be done using a query or creating a view which does it on the database and configuring it as a source table.
+This can be done using a query or creating a view which does it on the source database and configuring it as a source table.